dfenerski/ui5-sample-native-state/README.md

 }
 ```

-The utility types `DeepReadonly` & `DeepPartial` can be found in `/webapp/types`.
+The utility types `DeepReadonly` and `DeepPartial` can be found in `/webapp/types`.
 Otherwise the base class looks sensible.
 Lets re-do our concrete `TaskStateService`, this time inheriting all the good stuff from the base class:

 ```typescript
 // model/task/TaskState.service.ts